Stratosphere-Studios/liveries-for-other-aircraft/README.md

-# liveries-for-other-aircraft
+# Liveries for Other Aircraft
-Stratosphere Studios liveries for non-Stratosphere aircraft By Matt726
+Stratosphere Studios-brand liveries for non-Stratosphere aircraft

+By Matt726